 The invisible fumes cloud our vision as well as our judgement.
 Fabric nightmares we wouldn’t be caught dead in at Halloween morph into viable officewear before our very eyes.
 We buy things five times too small as ‘thinspiration’ for the body we know we’ll never have in time for summer.
 And God forbid I should spot the last one on the rack – that’s when my inner Gollum really comes out.
 I might be too far away to know whether I like it (sometimes I’m too far away to even know what it is), but I will literally drop and roll like Magnum P.I. to grab it first – it’s like a reflex.
 Case in point: the navy feather jacket.

-Buried amongst a pile of tat on the lower ground floor of Topshop, it revealed itself to me like the glint of glass on snow, and I lunged (the beady-eyed fashionista to my right never stood a chance).
+Buried amongst a pile of tat on the lower ground floor of Topshop, it revealed itself to me like the glint of glass on snow, and I pounced (the beady-eyed fashionista to my right never stood a chance).
 It was five minutes to closing time as I slipped under its soft, snuggly spell.
 This lovely thing was a giant powder puff of fluffiness.
 It was like they’d skinned a thousand ducklings – and I didn’t give two quacks, because I looked fabulous in them.
 Even the security guard, who’d presumably come over to kick me out of the store, ended up encouraging me to run to the nearest till.

-On his final round of the shop floor, the security guard found me forlornly taking that beautiful jacket back to the rack.
-“Ohmagaaaaaawd – but it looked so good on you!” he gasped, clasping his cheeks.
-“Why didn’t you buy it?!”
+On his final round of the shop floor, the security guard found me forlornly taking the jacket back to the rack.
+“Ohmagaaaaaawd!” he gasped, clasping his cheeks.
+“But it looked so good on you!
+Why didn’t you buy it?!”
 I showed him the price tag.
-Once he’d finished choking on his expletives, we hung it on the dreaded sale rail together, to lie in wait for the next unsuspecting gas victim.
+Once he’d finished choking on his expletives, we hung it on the dreaded sale rail together, to lie in wait for the next unsuspecting victim.